janmeshnet/javica/README.md

 # javica
 This software is still in design stage.

+Update: the architecture seems to evolve to a localhost php/www tiers that serves the web browser client, and a peer.js server running locally as well

 Update : The whole architecture is being redefined using portable JS app and WebRTC